Team-Captain-America/Magic-Recipe-Randomizer/README.md

 User opens page

 Then
-They can find an intro gif on how the app works and can already use the Ingredients Form
+They can already use the Ingredients Form

 If
 User clicks the "Find a Recipe" button

 Then
-The Ingredients Form will disappear and see a detailed list of the ingredients they added and a matching recipe below with details
+The Ingredients Form will disappear and see a list of the ingredients they added and a matching recipe below with details

-If
-The user wants to clicks the "Try another Recipe" button

-Then
-They will be presented with another new recipe idea that replaces the first one

 If
 The user clicks the "Pair with a Cocktail" button